leo-lox/camelus/README.md

 camelus is a nostr client written in flutter, it is in heavy development, feel free to test it but expect some issues and missing features.

+## What is the current mission?

+I want to transform camelus into a simple but usable client.
+If you are looking for fancy features, please look elsewhere.

 ## how can I test it?

 ### Android

+You can join the test and download it from google play [link](https://camelus.app/)

-You can download the apk from [here](https://camelus.app/), it is signed with my key so you will need to enable "install from unknown sources" in your phone settings.
+or use the [apk](https://camelus.app/), it is signed with my key so you will need to enable "install from unknown sources" in your phone settings.

-Otherwise wait for the testlink to be available.

 ### iOS